-The program titles and CFDA numbers were obtained from the federal or pass-through grantor or the 2010 Catalog of Federal Domestic Assistance.
+The program titles and CFDA numbers were obtained from the federal or pass-through grantor or the 2011 Catalog of Federal Domestic Assistance.
+When no CFDA number had been assigned to a program and there was no federal contract number, the two-digit federal agency identifier, a period, and the word "unknown" were used.